MarkoGodra/Behavioral-Cloning/writeup_report.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting - 20% of dataset is reserved for validation, and 80% was training set.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an adam optimizer, so the learning rate was not tuned manually it was left at default value of 0.001.

 For training data, initially, dataset provided in lessons was used.
 Model showed solid results on that dataset, but there were some problematic sections of the track where car would run out of drivable section of track.
 In order to tackle this problem additional dataset was created.
 New dataset consisted mostly of recovery maneuvers.
+Combination of these two sets also did not prove to be enough balanced new third and final dataset was collected which consisted of three laps in each direction and one recovery lap with different recovery maneuvers also in both directions.

 For details about how I created the training data, see the next section.